rebekahlarsen/rebekahlarsen.github.io/_teaching/2023-spring-teaching-2.md

 Click on link above for more information.

-MIT's Kaufman Teaching Certificate Program
+MIT's Kaufman Teaching Certificate
 ======

-* Accepted into MIT's Kaufman Teaching Certificate program (Spring 2023).
+* Accepted into MIT's Kaufman Teaching Certificate program (Spring 2023), and completed in June 2023.
-* Interactive, assessment-based workshops throughout spring 2023 to better evidence-based teaching practices.
+* The KTCP program consists of interactive, assessment-based workshops + assessed mock teaching.